Big Honkin’ List Of Homemade Gifts They’ll Actually Love

 ~ Homemade Food Gift Baskets

-One year we shared my favorite Pumpkin Granola packaged in a huge reusable hinged glass jars.
+We’ve given food gift baskets where we shared Pumpkin Granola packaged in a huge reusable hinged glass jars.

 Food gift baskets.
 Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE! #TexasHomesteader

-The dried fruit in the granola can be dehydrated plums, or perhaps dehydrated apples shared from my aunt’s trees.
+The dried fruit in the granola might be dehydrated plums, or perhaps dehydrated apples shared from my aunt’s trees.
 Some years I’ve dehydrated jujube from our own trees.

 Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE! #TexasHomesteader